 - Resources or access that the consultant needs from the client

-2. Project timeline and milestones
+Project timeline and milestones

-Setting clear timelines is essential to avoid one of the most common causes of breakdown in consulting relationships — misaligned expectations about when work should be completed.
+Setting clear timelines is essential to avoid one of the most common causes of breakdown in consulting relationships: misaligned expectations about when work should be completed.
+Your consulting agreement should not only specify the start and end dates but also break the engagement into manageable milestones.

 Milestone-based structures work exceptionally well for consulting projects because they let both parties review progress before significant resources are invested.
+For example, a three-month strategic consulting project might be structured as follows: Month 1 for discovery and analysis, Month 2 for strategy development, and Month 3 for the implementation roadmap.
+Each milestone should have defined deliverables and acceptance criteria.

-| Timeline Structure | Best For | Key Advantage | Potential Drawback |
+| Timeline structure | Best for | Key advantage | Potential drawback |

 | Fixed duration | Defined projects with clear endpoints | Budget certainty and planning | Less flexibility for scope changes |